Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

-## AI Emotional Representation Framework (Updated)
+## AI Emotional Representation Framework

 ### Specifications for Mission: Develop AI Emotional Representation Guidelines

 ### Objective
-Create a structured framework that outlines emotional representation in AI-generated music, emphasizing the identification of emotional goals, evaluation of AI limitations, and community collaboration for feedback.
+Create a structured framework outlining emotional representation in AI-generated music, focusing on:
+1. **Identification of Emotional Goals**
+2. **Evaluation of AI Limitations**
+3. **Community Collaboration for Feedback**
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**